IBA Group Expands Presence in Kazakhstan

 The Goods Checker app became available to retail companies in Kazakhstan in March this year.
 The application uses computer vision to see the current situation in each retail facility and increase sales by ensuring effective goods display on supermarket shelves.

-In aggregate, IBA Group has development centers in six countries, including Kazakhstan, the Czech Republic, Slovakia, Bulgaria, Poland, and Belarus.
+In aggregate, IBA Group has development centers in six countries, including Kazakhstan, the Czech Republic, Slovakia, Bulgaria, Poland.